Fully understanding and appreciating our essential Constitution includes knowing what is both true and false about it.

 Federalism divides government power from the bottom up.
 States can exercise power that is not explicitly given exclusively to the national government.
 The national government, in contrast, can exercise only the particular powers it receives.
 Those “enumerated” powers are listed in Article I, Section 8, of the Constitution.
 This is an example of, as the Declaration of Independence instructs, organizing powers to pursue the purpose of government in a proper manner.

 Supreme Court Justice Louis Brandeis once described federalism as allowing each of the states to “serve as a laboratory” and “try novel social and economic experiments” to address issues and solve problems “without risk to the rest of the country.”44 Other states can observe what works or fails as they address public policies that are designed to address their specific needs.

-MYTH: If the U.S. Supreme Court overruled Roe v.
-Wade, abortion would automatically become illegal nationwide.
+MYTH: Now that the U.S. Supreme Court has overruled Roe v.
+Wade, abortion is illegal nationwide.

 MYTH: The Constitution mandates the “separation of church and state.”